openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

       interested and maybe help with future debugging.

 Finally among my initial experiments with Augeas source code, I have created a branch
-      â€œhelloworldâ€ on my git repo, whether i added a simple hw â€“ Hello world command in the augtool that is contained within Augeas.
+      “helloworld” on my git repo, whether i added a simple hw – Hello world command in the augtool that is contained within Augeas.
 That command prints as you may have guessed ![](http://s2.wp.com/wp-includes/images/smilies/icon_smile.gif?m=1256405099g) , a hello world message on screen.
 Then i compiled the project by using the sources of the specific branch, and at the end i used obs to create some packages that can be found on my obs repo ![](http://s0.wp.com/wp-includes/images/smilies/icon_biggrin.gif?m=1256405099g) .